currymike123/CS1/week1_intro.md

 <b>mkdir</b> (Make Directory): The mkdir command is used to create a new directory (folder).

 ---

+### Windows Commands

+<b>dir</b> (Directory): The dir command is used to list the contents of a directory.
+It displays the files and subdirectories present in the current directory.

+<b>cd</b> (Change Directory & Print Working Directory): The cd command is used to navigate between directories (folders) in the command line.
+It also prints the current working directory.

+<b>cd..</b> (Change Directory Up): The cd.. command is used to navigate up one directory (folder) in the command line.

+<b>cls</b> (Clear Screen): The cls command is used to clear the terminal screen.

+<b>mkdir</b> (Make Directory): The mkdir command is used to create a new directory (folder).

+---

+I'm going to use the Mac commands in this class.
+If you are using Windows you will need to use the Windows commands.

 Let's begin by creating a folder for our first project.
 Open the command line and type the following commands: